Top 20 BEST Valorant Skins [2023]

 Reaver Skin Pack

 The Reaver skin was first introduced in the initial closed beta release of the Valorant game.
-The animations and VFX of the Reaver skin bring horror and haunting presence to the game.
-If you are looking to play with a weapon with having devilish and dark charm to it, you must try the Reaver skin pack.
+The animations and VFX of the Reaver skin bring horror and a haunting presence.
+If you want to play with a weapon with a devilish and dark charm, you must try the Reaver skin pack.

 The Reaver bundle will cost you 7,100 VP.
 Within it, all weapon skins cost 1,775 VP if bought individually.
 However, if you want to buy the melee skin individually, it will cost you 3,550 VP.